phil-opp/blog_os/posts/DRAFT-multiboot-info.md

 ---
 layout: post
-title: 'A Multiboot Module'
+title: 'The Multiboot Information Structure'
 ---
-TODO

-## The Multiboot Information Structure
 When a multiboot compliant bootloader loads a kernel, it passes a pointer to a boot information struct in the `ebx` register.
 We can use it to get information about available memory and loaded kernel sections.
 So let's write a module for it!

+## The Structure
 TODO

 ## Start and End of Kernel